USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 is that software is effectively a machine.
 As such, there are concerns about fitness for purpose, as well as the liability incurred, should the software not meet its stated capabilities.
-Releasing software without an adequate license or contract may leave both the authors of the software and ARL open to liability issues that could be avoided.
+Releasing software without an adequate license or contract may leave both the developers of the software and ARL open to liability issues that could be avoided.

 ### <a name="2DF49A4AC17C11E69E3A003EE1B763F8"></a>Licensing and the ARL Contributor License Agreement (ARL CLA)